 c.
 The king has ordered me on some business: This was a plain lie.
 David came to the house of the LORD, but he lied to protect himself.
 David elaborated on his lie when he put false words in the mouth of Saul to establish an environment of secrecy (Do not let anyone know anything about the business on which I send you), and when he referred to “my young men” (David was all alone).

 i.
 In many ways, we can understand why David lied and even sympathize with him.
-Many of us would have done the same or worse in the same situation.
-At the same time, David would come to horribly regret this lie (as he says in 1 Samuel 22:22).
+Many of us would have done the same or worse in a similar situation.
+Later, David would come to bitterly regret this lie (as he says in 1 Samuel 22:22).

 2. (3-6) David asks for and receives holy bread.